Condensation

 Condensation is the change of the state of matter from the gas phase into the liquid phase, and is the reverse of vaporization.
 The word most often refers to the water cycle.
 It can also be defined as the change in the state of water vapor to liquid water when in contact with a liquid or solid surface or cloud condensation nuclei within the atmosphere.
 When the transition happens from the gaseous phase into the solid phase directly, the change is called deposition.
 Condensation is usually associated with water.

 Initiation

 Condensation is initiated by the formation of atomic/molecular clusters of that species within its gaseous volume—like rain drop or snow flake formation within clouds—or at the contact between such gaseous phase and a liquid or solid surface.
 In clouds, this can be catalyzed by water-nucleating proteins, produced by atmospheric microbes, which are capable of binding gaseous or liquid water molecules.

+Photograph of water condensation on white oak leaf.